 How do you spot a tourist at Bodo’s?
 He is the one leaving because the line looks too long.

 Regular Bodo’s customers know that the line is never too long.
-Even when it stretches out the door, as it often does Sunday morning at the Emmet Street location, customers know that they will have their food in hands in just minutes.
+Even when it stretches out the door, as it often does Sunday morning, customers know that they will have their food in hands in just minutes.

 This is testimony to Bodo’s remarkable efficiency, utilizing many processes first implemented by Fox.
 With Bodo’s employment experience under our belts decades ago, we have seen first-hand how well Bodo’s is run.
 They have the process down.

 In addition to efficiency, Bodo’s excels at creating a positive environment.
 If we had a nickel for every time that a Bodo’s employee forgot to say “Thank You” when they gave us our order, well, we might have about ten cents.
 Bodo’s achieves this in part by hiring selectively (with the obvious exception of hiring one of us).
 Fox was famous for the length of his employee interviews.
 Current co-owner Scott Smith recalls that when he first applied to work at Bodo’s, Fox’s interview of him lasted more than four hours.
 Co-owner John Kokola recalls an interview of many hours as well.
 These days interviews might not last quite so long, but the current owners continue to be selective in the hiring process, targeting employees who help sustain Bodo’s positive feel.

 How do you spot a tourist ordering at Bodo’s?
 He is the one who asks for his bagel toasted.

 Regular Bodo’s customers know that a toasted bagel is not on offer.
 And, this is perhaps the most controversial aspect of Bodo’s.
 Even some regular customers long for a toasted bagel with butter.

 Where do we come out in this controversy?